Are Carbon Offsets important?

 The bad news is that currently trees, soil and vegetation globally can only grab around 2.6 billion tonnes of CO2 per year.
 Around 15% of what we omit.
 There was never meant to be this much carbon for them to drawn down from the air.
 Trees had it good for a long time.
 Working maybe a half-day every week, checking emails, grabbing a little carbon while they were there.
 Now they’re working nights and weekends, and struggling to keep up.

 This is a terribly oversimplified calculation, as there are A LOT of variations.
 For one, trees also emit some CO2 as part of their natural process, when they die and decompose, or when they burn in fires.
-They’re also only fully operational as a CO2 sequestering device after (in general) about 20 years of life, so a tree planted today won’t actually grab much carbon out of the air for a long time.
+They’re also only fully operational as a CO2 sequestering device after (in general) about 20 years of life, so a tree planted today needs years to hit it’s full potential.

 It’s an imperfect system, but planting more trees can only be a good thing, as long as they’re planted in safe areas that wont be logged, deforested, burned, or simply die due to poor management.